userfrosting/learn/pages/04.troubleshooting/01.debugging/docs.md

 ![Firefox developer tools - Debug print statement](/images/firefox-console-6.png)

 As you can see in the last line of the console output, `data` is an array containing Javascript objects.
 If we click on "Object", a panel opens to the right that displays the contents of that object.

-## Debugging AJAX Requests

-For traditional `GET` and `POST` requests, such as navigating to a page or submitting a form using your browser's default submission handling, the default behavior of most browsers is to directly display the response it receives in the main viewport.
-This is done automatically, so we don't even really think of it as a request-response transaction.

-However with the rise of "Web 2.0" and more complex web applications, we've seen the widespread adoption of AJAX for submitting requests and working with response data, all without refreshing the page.
-Often times, the user doesn't even know that a request has been issued!

-In these cases, any error messages we receive from PHP via the server's response will get held up inside the XHR object that Javascript uses to process the request.
-We'll never see these error messages unless we either:

-1. Explicitly tell our AJAX handler to dump them into the DOM, or;
-2. Manually inspect the contents of the response using the browser console tools.

-This is hardly a convenient and predictable way to get at debugging and error messages!

-To solve this problem, UserFrosting's [client-side components](/client-side-code/components) can automatically replace the current window's contents with the contents of the response body when an error (4xx or 5xx) code is returned during an AJAX request.

-To enable this behavior, set `site.debug.ajax` to `true` in your Sprinkle's [configuration file](/configuration/config-files).

 ## Server-side Debugging